glolichen/MathematicsProgrammingLanguage/README.md

 You know how Java, C, C++, etc require you to put a semicolon to mark the end of a line?<br>
 In MPL, you have to use a period (.) to signify the end of your sentence.<br>
 If you don't the sentence will continue and you'll probably get an error.<br>
-So if you have a super long expression (because your function can only be one sentence), you can make it continue to the next line.
+So if you have a super long expression (possibly because your function can only be one sentence), you can make it continue to the next line.